Climate-Shield® Rain Screen Siding System™

-A. With today's extremely weather-tight buildings and homes, moisture, mold and mildew get trapped between the siding and the vapor barrier creating an unhealthy environment and promoting rot and decay.
-Oftentimes this moisture buildup extends inside the home or building creating further health hazards.
-A rain screen system allows all this moisture to dissipate naturally, minimizing mold, mildew, rot and unhealthy situations from thriving.
+With today's extremely weather-tight buildings and homes, moisture, mold and mildew get trapped between the siding and the vapor barrier creating an unhealthy environment which promotes rot and decay.
+This moisture buildup often extends inside the home or building creating further health hazards.
+A rain screen system allows moisture to dissipate naturally, minimizing potential mold, mildew, rot and helps eliminate an unhealthy environment.

 Can this rain screen system also be used with softwood sidings?

 The Climate-Shield Rain Screen Siding System is specifically engineered to work with any hardwood or softwood siding specie that is appropriate for an exterior application.
 The project designer is truly free to work with reclaimed wood siding, fire treated wood siding, thermally modified wood siding, high density hardwood siding, FSC® Certified wood siding, or conventionally harvested wood siding for this rain screen wood siding system.